 The Dean of Postgraduate Research must be satisfied that the candidate has adequate training and ability to pursue the proposed course.

 In special circumstances, the Dean of Postgraduate Research may approve the enrolment of a graduate who does not hold one of the qualifications above, but who has produced satisfactory evidence of adequate training and ability to pursue the proposed course.

 Find out more about how to apply for PhD and Doctoral degrees.

 - Part I - a research portfolio (120 points)

 - Part II - a thesis (240 points)

-This qualification tends to take between four to five years to complete, as a mixture of part and full-time study (or part-time only).
+This qualification tends to take between four to five years to complete, as a mixture of part and full-time study (or part-time only for up to six years).
 Part I can only be completed part-time over 1 year.

 EdD students start as a group on 1 March.